Seirdy/seirdy.one/content/meta/build-this-site.md

 - More POSIX utilities.

-I also apply static compression at max levels, using the following tools:
+I also apply static compression at high levels, using the following tools:

 - [Efficient Compression Tool](https://github.com/fhanau/Efficient-Compression-Tool) (`ect`).
 It's like zopfli but more efficient and faster.
 If you don't have it installed, it should be trivial to edit `scripts/compress.sh` to replace `ect` with `gzip` or `zopfli`.